bkeelin1/CSGM/README.md

 # [Installation Instructions:]{.underline}

-## NOTE: If you do not have BiocManager or mixOmics on your R system, please install them following these codes.
-These are necessary for the package.
+## NOTE: Due to dependency issues, you will need to install additional packages prior to installing CSGM.
+Please copy and paste these lines of code to install these necessary packages:

 **if (!requireNamespace("BiocManager", quietly = TRUE))
 install.packages("BiocManager")**